 Professor Jeremy Hartnett began teaching at Wabash in 2004 after graduate work at the University of Michigan and a post-doc year at Oberlin College.
 A specialist in Roman archaeology and social history, he studies sites in Italy including Pompeii, Herculaneum, and Rome.
 In particular, Prof. Hartnett is drawn to daily, ground-level interaction in Roman cities.

 Prof. Hartnett teaches across the discipline of Classics, including both ancient languages as well as the history and archaeology of Greece and Rome.
 His Elementary Latin classes are renowned for a combination of jocularity and rigor (daily quizzes!), while the Classics senior seminar has wrestled with material as diverse as Roman sculpture from the Louvre, ancient coins and a unique funerary monument from the Indianapolis Museum of Art, and epic poetry from (who else?)
 Homer.
-During the 2008-2009 academic year Prof. Hartnett taught at the Intercollegiate Center for Classical Studies in Rome; he has served on the Centro’s managing committee and is returning to Rome as the Centro's Andrew W. Mellon Professor-in-Charge in 2017-2018.
-One of his greatest joys as a teacher is leading students abroad, especially to Italy – for pleasures intellectual, cultural, artistic, architectural, and definitely culinary.
+During the 2008-2009 academic year Prof. Hartnett taught at the Intercollegiate Center for Classical Studies in Rome; he has served on the Centro’s managing committee and returned to Rome as the Centro's Andrew W. Mellon Professor-in-Charge in 2017-2018.
+One of his greatest joys as a teacher is leading students overseas, especially to Italy – for pleasures intellectual, cultural, artistic, architectural, and definitely culinary.
 In addition to his two teaching stints at the Centro, he has led somewhere around 8 other groups abroad.

 Dr. Hartnett is proud to uphold the Classics Department’s reputation for feeding hungry Wallies in grand style.
 Students know his gift for the grill and the pasta pot, but his family (including sons Henry and Silas) acknowledges that he is a whiz with leftovers.
 Prof. Hartnett’s passion for Michigan football, despite the playful ribbing of his students, still runs strong.
 He is a proud member of the Wabash College Pep Band; he zealously wields the herald trumpet and also holds the current record for most drums broken due to rabid, insatiable pep (at least 5).